 - While the recommended equivalent is similar to the content of 5-6 papers (approximately 50 pages of closely edited writing), there is flexibility within various majors.
-Check with an Honors advisor or the Sweetland Writing Center if you have questions.
+Check with an Honors advisor or the Sweetland Center for Writing if you have questions.

 The purpose of these guidelines is to ensure that the student drafts and rewrites, and does so on a regular basis.
 The advisor must be involved in the development of the thesis into its final form.
 The spirit of the ULWR is NOT met by a student who submits a thesis for ULWR certification without prior comment and criticism.